qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 Requirements
 ------------
 Form items need two things.
-First of all, it is necessary that the given form item can handle an invalid state and has an invalid message.
+First of all, a given form item must be able to handle an invalid state and must have an invalid message.
 This is guaranteed by the :ref:`IForm <pages/gui_toolkit/ui_form_handling#form>` interface already introduced.
-But thats not all, the manager needs to access the value of the form item.
-Therefore, the form item need to specify a value property.
+But that's not all: The manager needs to access the value of the form item.
+Therefore, the form item needs to specify a value property.
 This value property is defined in the :ref:`data specific form interfaces <pages/gui_toolkit/ui_form_handling#number_string_color_date_boolean>` also introduced above.
 So all widgets implementing the ``IForm`` interface and one of the value defining interfaces can be used by the validation.
-For a list which widget implement which interface, take a look at the :ref:`widgets section <pages/gui_toolkit/ui_form_handling#widgets1>` in this document.
+For a list of widgets and the interfaces they implement, take a look at the :ref:`widgets section <pages/gui_toolkit/ui_form_handling#widgets1>` in this document.

-Now that we know what the manager can validate, its time to learn how to validate.
+Now that we know what the manager can validate, it's time to learn how to validate.
 In general, there are two different approaches in validation.
-The first approach is a client side validation, which is in common cases synchronous.
-On the other hand, a server side validation is asynchronous in most cases.
+The first approach is client side validation, which is commonly synchronous.
+On the other hand, server side validation is asynchronous in most cases.
 We will cover both possibilities in the following sections.

 .. _pages/gui_toolkit/ui_form_handling#synchronous: